-This course introduces students to the essential technical and professional skills required in the field of Information Technology (IT).
+This College in High School course introduces students to the essential technical and professional skills required in the field of Information Technology (IT).
 Through hands-on projects and written assignments, students gain an understanding of the operation of computers, computer networks, Internet fundamentals, programming, and computer support.
 Students also learn about the social impact of technological change and the ethical issues related to technology.
 Throughout the course, instructional activities emphasize safety, professionalism, accountability, and efficiency for workers within the field of information technology.
 Through a partnership with Butler County Community College, students may opt to pay and pursue a 3 credit COMP 101 course: Computer Information Systems.
 For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the guidance webpage.
+COURSE REGISTRATION: When registering, this course can be found in STEM